What is a liver shunt?

 Other surgical treatments include 1) cellophane bands that induce inflammation, gradually closing the shunt with scar tissue and 2) intravascular occlusive, clot-inducing devices.

 Surgery provides the best chance for a long, healthy life in most dogs with extrahepatic shunts.
 If ameroid constrictor placement is performed, survival rate is over 95%.
 Many dogs are clinically normal within four to eight weeks following surgery.
 A small percentage of dogs will develop multiple acquired shunts and must be managed with a protein-restricted diet and lactulose for life.

-The patient will be fed a protein-restricted diet for minimum of six to eight weeks.
-After blood test values return to normal, the pet may return to a high quality maintenance diet.
+It is important to feed your dog a protein-restricted diet for minimum of six to eight weeks.
+After blood test values return to normal, your dog may return to a high-quality maintenance diet.
 Lactulose is usually given for several weeks after surgery.

 "The liver will begin to grow as the shunt closes and will often be normal size and function in two to four months."